Education Research Current About VU Amsterdam NL

 Please notify the IT Service Desk of possible incidents.

-• What is data leak?
+• What is a data leak?

 A data leak is a security incident in which personal details may have been lost or may have been accessed, viewed, changed or used by unauthorised persons.
 Personal details are details that directly or indirectly refer to a person.
 For example a name, date of birth, address, telephone number, email address, account number, personnel number, student number or transcript.